 Months of entry

-- The University of Glasgow’s School of Computing Science is consistently highly ranked achieving 1st in Scotland and 2nd in the UK (Guardian University Guide 2014)
+- The School of Computing Science is ranked within the top 10 in the UK out of over 100 departments (Guardian University Guide 2023).

 - The School is a member of the Scottish Informatics and Computer Science Alliance: SICSA.
 This collaboration of Scottish universities aims to develop Scotland's place as a world leader in Informatics and Computer Science research and education.